-Jewish immigrants in the coalfields
+Jewish immigrants in Appalachia

 Most Jewish immigrants had landed in America in New York City or Baltimore.
 There, they most often found work in the garment industry.
 Many of them had worked in similar jobs in Europe.
 They worked in factories, as tailors and seamstresses, or stores.
 Unfortunately, they found themselves facing a new kind of oppression.
 This time, it was at the hands of the American industrial capitalist machine of the Gilded Age.
 They struggled with low wages and poor working conditions and were often stuck living in cramped tenement buildings.